Battle of the Bulge (1965 film): Plot

 In December 1944, military intelligence officer and Army Lieutenant Colonel Daniel Kiley is on a reconnaissance flight over the Ardennes forest when he locates a German staff car and photographs its occupants.
 Spooked by the low-flying plane, the German driver abandons the car.
-His passenger, Colonel Hessler (a Heer Officer), scolds him for wasting precious petrol by not stopping the engine.
-Hessler continues to a briefing at an underground base where General Kohler (a Heer General in the Wehrmacht) explains a top secret plan to recapture Antwerp.
-Hessler will play a major role by leading a brigade of new King Tiger tanks.
+His passenger, Colonel Hessler (a Heer Officer), scolds him and they continue on to a briefing at an underground base.
+General Kohler explains a plan to recapture Antwerp and tells Hessler he will lead the attack with a brigade of new King Tiger tanks.

-Inside the base, a group of English-speaking German paratroopers led by SS Lieutenant Schumacher (based on Colonel Otto Skorzeny) are preparing for their part in the battle where they will be dropped behind American lines disguised as American MPs.
-Hessler's orderly and driver, Conrad, reminds Hessler that his brigade of King Tigers will be commanded by inexperienced replacements, since most of the men he had trained and led through Poland, France, and the Crimea are dead.
+English-speaking German paratroopers led by SS Lieutenant Schumacher (based on Colonel Otto Skorzeny) prepare to be dropped behind American lines disguised as American MPs.
+Hessler's orderly and driver, Conrad, reminds Hessler that his King Tigers will be commanded by inexperienced replacements.
 Hessler reviews the commanders of his new brigade, dismissing them as mere "boys" until they break into a chorus of the Panzerlied.

-When Kiley reports that the Germans are preparing an offensive, Major General Grey and his executive officer, Col. Pritchard, don't believe him.
+Kiley presents his intelligence findings to Major General Grey and his executive officer, Col. Pritchard, but they don't believe Kiley's conclusion that the Germans are planning an offensive.
 Kiley travels to an outpost on the Siegfried Line to capture prisoners for interrogation to find out more.
-Army Major Wolenski sends callow Lieutenant Weaver and gung-ho Sergeant Duquesne on patrol.
-They return with inexperienced German replacements, and Kiley concludes the Germans are keeping their best men back for an offensive.
+Major Wolenski sends callow Lieutenant Weaver and gung-ho Sergeant Duquesne on patrol.
+Col. Pritchard feels vindicated when the patrol returns with inexperienced German replacements with unfired weapons, but Kiley concludes the Germans are keeping their best men back for an offensive.
 His warnings are again dismissed.

-A day later, Hessler's tanks start the offensive, overrunning Wolenski's unit in the Schnee Eifel.
-Allied tanks led by Sergeant Guffy find the King Tigers vastly superior to their own tanks and are forced to retreat to Amblève.
-Guffy's crew retrieves their black market goods from a nearby farmhouse while Guffy professes his love for his Belgian partner in crime, Louise.
-Lieutenant Schumacher's disguised troops capture the Our River bridge, vital for the passage of Hessler's heavy tanks.
-They also switch signs at a vital intersection of roads connecting Amblève, Malmedy, and the Siegfried Line.
-Wolenski's troops follow the changed signs and arrive at Malmedy by mistake, where they are captured and massacred by SS troops, though Weaver successfully escapes.
-US engineers become suspicious when they observe Schumacher's fake MPs pretending to demolish the Our bridge, and the Americans are killed by Schumacher's men.
+Hessler's tanks start the offensive a day later, overrunning Wolenski's unit in the Schnee Eifel.
+Allied tanks led by Sergeant Guffy find the King Tigers vastly superior and are forced to retreat to Amblève.
+Guffy's crew retrieves their black market goods from a farmhouse while Guffy professes his love for his Belgian partner in crime, Louise.
+Lieutenant Schumacher's disguised troops secure the Our River bridge for the passage of Hessler's heavy tanks and switch signs at a vital intersection of roads connecting Amblève, Malmedy, and the Siegfried Line.
+Wolenski's troops follow the changed signs and arrive at Malmedy by mistake, where they are captured and massacred by SS troops, though Weaver successfully escapes, with Duquesne saving his life at the expense of his own.
+US engineers, suspicious of Schumacher's fake MPs pretending to demolish the Our bridge, are killed in a confrontation with Schumacher's men.